dwulff/text2sdg/README.md

 The `text2sdg` package is developed by Dirk Wulff and Dominik Meier.
 It is published under the GNU General Public License (version 3).

-An overview of elements of the package can accessed [online](http://dwulff.github.io/text2sdg/reference/text2sdg.html) or from within R using `?text2sdg`.
-A tutorial illustrating the use of the package can accessed
+An overview of elements of the package can be accessed [online](http://dwulff.github.io/text2sdg/reference/text2sdg.html) or from within R using `?text2sdg`.
+A tutorial illustrating the use of the package can be accessed
 [online](http://dwulff.github.io/text2sdg/articles/text2sdg.html) or from within R using `vignette(text2sdg)`.

 # Installation